 - The Chairman will announce the application on which you wish to speak and invite you to do so.

-- Objector(s) will be invited to speak first, followed by the supporter(s).
+- Objector(s) will usually be invited to speak first, followed by the supporter(s).
 The applicant will speak last.
 You will be invited to speak for up to three minutes.
-The time limit will be strictly enforced and the Chairman will warn you when you have only 30 seconds left.
+The time limit will be strictly enforced and you will be warned when you have only 30 seconds left.

 - After you have finished speaking, you will be asked to return to your seat.
 You are welcome to sit and listen to the debate, but will not be able to take part in the discussion or ask any questions of the applicant or members of the Planning Board.

-- After the public has spoken, the application will be considered with the Planning Officer offering any necessary factual clarification.
+- When all representations have been made, the application will be considered with the Planning Officer offering any necessary factual clarification.
 The Planning Board members will debate the application and move to a vote.
-During the debate, local Borough Council members not on the Planning Board may speak on the application.

-- This usually means that a decision has been reached upon the application, but in a small number of cases, consideration may be deferred for the Board to visit the site or to receive further information.
-The decision to have a Site Visit will be taken at the beginning of the meeting.
-If there is to be a Site Visit any public speaking will be postponed to that meeting and you will informed of the time and date is to take place - usually a fortnight later.
+- Usually a decision is reached upon the application, but in a small number of cases, consideration may be deferred for the Board to visit the site or to receive further information.
+If the decision is deferred to a later meeting, you will be informed of the time and date that meeting will take place.